 Analyze How Users Interact to Your Results

-There are four metrics: total clicks, total impressions, average CTR (click-through rate), and average position.
+On the other hand, when you click the Discover tab, there will appear four metrics: total clicks, total impressions, average CTR (click-through rate), and average position.

 - Total clicks show the total number of times someone clicked on your search results during the timeframe you select.